I’ve been looking to try my hand at IC decapsulation for years, and finally got

 If you’re using this post to build your own project, and your requirements differ

-is an appropriate choice, GATT might not be.
-Figure out what you need to optimize,
+choice, GATT might not be.
+Figure out what you need to optimize, and find out what’s

-and find out what’s the best fit.
+the best fit.

 Picking the right microcontroller and development board for a serious project is